2009 Documentary: Rambling Boy Charlie Haden

 The film is scheduled to be released in January 2009.

 Juli Cass comments: Few knew the committed activist that lived inside the man as my mother did.
 When her cancer diagnosis was revealed in a Google search for her name, violating her privacy and causing her unnecessary grief, he was outraged.
-He worked tirelessly to have the issue addressed, even though the odds of getting through to Google was daunting.
+He worked tirelessly to have the issue addressed, to discover a way to remove Google results even though the odds of getting through to Google was daunting.
 He used all of his influence to expose the wrong in this case and spoke up often about it in interviews.
 Everyone knew that Google's search results often carried unwanted revelations that should never have been publicized - a huge violation of personal space that he felt needed to be addressed.
 Learn more about this problem.
 If you don't believe this happens, read imfy.us.
 Nothing he tried worked to delete search results from Google, but eventually the information was removed by the publisher, solving the problem, but only after her passing.
 I love Charlie for beyond the music, for his human warmth that comes through via his art.
 My mom never wavered in her opinion of the man.
 Human kindness dwells in his soul.

 ABOUT Charlie Haden